-I would like to thank my wife, daughters and friends for their support.
+I would like to thank my wife, daughters and friends for their support over the years, building a brand from the ground up is a tough go.
 I would also like to thank my cousin, Tracey, who shaped board #36 to #296 and to the retailers who supported selling the Muskoka Surfboard.
-I would like to finally thank all those Muskoka Surfboarders who were brave enough to buy boards and who shared their experiences with me.

 Ride on Muskoka Surfboarders!